 Who knew beans that lasted 25 years could taste so good?
 If you're looking for long-lasting emergency food storage options, look no further than our freeze dried green beans.
 Versatile, tasty, and with a mega-long shelf life of 25 years, our green beans are a favorite with preppers, homesteaders, and smart moms everywhere.
 To use, just soak for a few minutes to refresh and reconstitute them back to their original flavor and texture.
 That's it!

 SKU: FD1306G Net Weight: 2 oz (48 g) Total Servings: 12 Total Calories: 120 Shelf Life: 25+ Years Dimensions (LxWxH): 9" x 3" x 9" Allergen and Specialty: Low Sodium, Vegetarian Food Type: Vegetables Packaging: Pouch Preservation: Freeze-Dried Storage Requirements: Click to Read Storage Requirements

 Shelf Life StatementTo achieve maximum shelf life, store in an environment with a temperature of 60F or lower and humidity of 10 percent or less.
 Shelf life statements are based on manufacturer claims, industry standards and relevant studies from reliable sources.
 The Ready Store disclaims any liability or warranty as actual shelf life results may vary depending on individual storage conditions.

 Preparation Instructions: Mix 1/4 Cup of freeze dried green bean with 1/2 Cup of hot water.
 Stand for 5-10 minutes and drain off excess water.
-Brand: EasyPrep Product Series: No Serving Size: 1/4 Cup dry (4 g)
+Array: EasyPrep Product Series: No Serving Size: 1/4 Cup dry (4 g)

 - Nutrition & Ingredients